Ahmad bin Said al-Busaidi

-Ahmad bin Said al-Busaidi (1694 – 15 December 1783) was the first ruler of Oman of the Al Said dynasty.
+Ahmad bin Said al-Busaidi (1694 – 15 December 1783) was the first ruler of Oman of the Al Bu Said dynasty.
 He came to power during a period when Oman was divided by civil war, and the Persians had occupied large parts of the country.
-During his long rule as Imam the country prospered and regained its leading position in the Persian Gulf.
+During his long rule as Imam, the country prospered and regained its leading position in the Persian Gulf.

 Early years

-Ahmad bin Sa’id bin Ahmad bin Muhammad bin Abdelmajid Al-Busaidi Al-Azdi Al-Ammani Al-Ibadhi was born in the city of Adam, Oman in 1694, the son of Sa’id bin Ahmad Al-Busaidi.
+Ahmad bin Sa’id bin Ahmad bin Muhammad bin Abdelmajid Al-Busaidi Al-Azdi Al-Ammani Al-Ibadhi was born in the city of Adam, Oman, in 1694, the son of Sa’id bin Ahmad Al-Busaidi.

 Ahmad bin Sa’id came from the Al Bu Sa’id, a small Hinawi tribe from the interior of Oman.

-He was great great grandson of Mubarak al-Saidi al-Azdy of the Banu Hiba, a clan belonging to the Hiwani tribe of Yemen.
+He was great-great-grandson of Mubarak al-Saidi al-Azdy of the Banu Hiba.

 It was said that he began as a wood vendor and worked his way up.

 He became a leading merchant of the port city of Sohar.